shiraji/HideToolWindowsEx/README.md

 Use the IDE's plugin manager to install the latest version of the plugin.

+or

+[Download](https://github.com/shiraji/HideToolWindowsEx/blob/master/HideToolWindowsEx.jar?raw=true) jar file and then go to Preferences > Plugins > Install plugin from disk...

 ## Usage

 To hide/restore selected tool windows